-The All Saints Catholic Newman Center can provide a place for you to get married and/or sacramental preparation for your marriage.
+The ASU Catholic Newman Center can provide a place for you to get married and/or sacramental preparation for your marriage.
 After reading the following information about our marriage program, we invite you to contact our Marriage Preparation Office firstname.lastname@example.org to begin the process or fill out the form below.

 Catholic Understanding of Marriage